Jablob44/JSProj/README.md

-# Bootleg Formula 1 game!
+# Mini Hill Climb!
 The goal of this project is to make a simple, 2d, top-down racing game that runs on a browser.
-The game will be built with JavaScript, HTML, and CSS.
-You will be able to drive an open wheel race car around a track and record your times.
-Each lap, you will race a ghost that represents your fastest time.
+You will be able to drive an open wheel race car up a short track and record your times.
+The game was built with JavaScript, HTML, and CSS.
+The game view is a canvas element that is being redrawn on each frame.

-In Bootleg F1, users will be able to:
+In Mini Hill Climb, users will be able to:

 1) Move the car with WASD
 2) Race against their best time
-3) Be penalized (adding seconds to the time if they break rules)
-4) Chose a car (maybe as simple as chosing the color, I am not sure yet)
-5) Interact with a main menu
+4) Interact with a main menu
-6) Interact with a pause menu
+5) Interact with a pause menu
-7) Interact with a selection menu (for now just car color and a track)
+6) Interact with an "end-of-lap" menu.

 In addition, this project will include: